 /is changing from a division operation to a list separator beginning in Dart Sass 1.33.0.

-Color functions are becoming more strict about units beginning in Dart Sass 1.32.0.
+Functions are stricter about which units they allow beginning in Dart Sass 1.32.0.

 Compound selectors could not be extended in Dart Sass 1.0.0 and Ruby Sass 4.0.0.